 _tenantId in this example) represents your IMS Organization’s tenant ID, preceded by an underscore.
 The presence of the tenant ID indicates that the fields you are adding are contained in your organization’s namespace.

 In other words, the fields you are adding are unique to your organization and are going to be saved in the Schema Registry in a specific area accessible only to your organization.
-Fields you define must always be added to your tenant namespace to prevent collisions with names from other standard classes, mixins, data types, and fields.
+Fields you define must always be added to your tenant namespace to prevent collisions with names from other standard classes, field groups, data types, and fields.

 Using the controls on the right-hand side of the editor, start by creating a